The Fortune of War

-The Fortune of War is the sixth historical novel in the Aubrey-Maturin series by British author Patrick O'Brian, first published in 1979.
-It is set during the War of 1812.
+The Fortune of War is the sixth historical novel in the Aubrey–Maturin series by British author Patrick O'Brian, first published in 1979.
+It is set during the War of 1812 and much of the story takes place in Boston, Massachusetts.

-HMS Leopard made its way to Botany Bay, left its prisoners, and sailed to Pulo Batang where the ship was declared unfit.
-Captain Aubrey and some of his followers are put aboard La Flèche packet to sail home for a new commission.
-A shipboard fire ends the months of sweet sailing and brings them into the new war.
+HMS Leopard has made its way to Botany Bay, left its prisoners, and sailed to Pulo Batang, where the ship is declared unfit for war.
+Captain Aubrey and some of his followers are put aboard the packet ship La Flèche to sail home for a new commission, but a shipboard fire ends the months of sweet sailing and brings them into the new war.

-The Fortune of War contains lightly fictionalized accounts of two sea battles in the War of 1812.
+The Fortune of War contains lightly fictionalized accounts of two actual sea battles in the War of 1812.